 Ruth Watson is a multi-disciplinary artist who has worked in sculpture, video installation, photography and painting for several decades, in New Zealand and abroad.
 Her outdoor sculpture of four globes, titled Other Worlds, has been on display outside Te Papa for the Wellington Sculpture Trust 4 Plinths project and was the 2015 Fulbright-Wallace Arts Trust Award recipient.
 She is a Senior Lecturer at the Elam School of Fine Arts in Auckland.

-In 2018 Deborah is the inaugural holder of the British School at Rome / Wallace Arts Trust Residency.
+In 2018 Deborah was the inaugural holder of the British School at Rome / Wallace Arts Trust Residency.
 Also in 2018, she won the Molly Morpeth Canaday 3D award with Employee of the Month.
 Deborah is based in Tāmaki Makaurau.
 Principally utilising text, she investigates the ways in which power plays out in the social and political domain in order to muse on possibilities for change.

 Virginia Leonard’s work has been exhibited extensively.
 In 2017 she was the recipient of an international ceramic residency at Guldagergaard, Denmark.
 Featured in 100 Sculptures of Tomorrow published by Thames and Hudson, London and is represented in NZ, Sydney, Miami and Geneva.